georgesh08/georgesh08/README.md

 ## About Me

-_2nd year student of ITMO University in Saint-Petersburg, Faculty of Information Technology and Programming.
-Winner of 4 All-Russian School Olympiads: 3 in mathematics and 1 informatics/programming.
-Love to study and gain knowledge._
+:trophy: Winner of 4 All-Russian School Olympiads: 3 in mathematics and 1 in informatics/programming.

 ## Contact Me